 Ames Mayfield of Colorado is a member of his local Cub Scout troop.
 When his state senator, Vicki Marble, came by to talk to the troop, Mayfield took the opportunity to discuss gun control with his lawmaker.
 He asked many great questions including: Why won’t you support common-sense gun control laws?

 It’s a fair line of inquiry.
-In the wake of the recent Las Vegas shooting, where nearly 500 were injured and 58 people were killed, lots of people have been asking similar questions around the dinner table or on social media.
+In the wake of the recent Las Vegas shooting, where nearly 500 were injured and 58 people were killed.
 But how many of us have been brave enough to ask someone who can actually make a difference: a lawmaker?

-For his bravery, little Ames Mayfield was kicked out of his troop, and this has led to some debate about whether a Cub Scout should bring up this issue at Scout meeting.
-But what few people are asking is: why should a child have to ask a question like this in the first place?
-Keeping guns out of the hands of dangerous people and preventing mass shootings should be the responsibility of adults and so far we have failed.
+For his bravery, little Ames Mayfield was kicked out of his troop.
+This has led to some debate about whether a Cub Scout should bring up this issue at Scout meeting.
+Why should a child have to ask a question like this in the first place?
+Keeping guns out of the hands of dangerous people and preventing mass shootings should be the responsibility of adults.

 Gun owners and non-owners largely agree on some gun control policies, such as preventing people with mental illnesses and individuals on no-fly or watch lists from purchasing guns.
 However, this common ground has not led to any concrete, long-term solutions to these massacres.
 To truly achieve change, we’re going to have to stand up and ask each other and ourselves tough questions.
 It’s not always an easy thing to do—it takes a lot of courage.
 But if more of us follow the lead of this 11-year-old Cub Scout, maybe we could finally get some answers.